 All curriculum areas have the potential to enhance the development of S.M.S.C.
-Lessons should encourage children to reflect upon the spiritual dimension of their learning, think about the significance of what they're learning, recognise any challenges which arise and reflect upon how this influences their own life.
-In addition to the core and foundation subjects, S.M.S.C. development is also fostered in other areas of the curriculum like PSHEE and Collective Worship.
-For example, the children planning and leading assemblies.
-S.M.S.C. is also closely linked to our work on British Values.
+Lessons should encourage children to reflect upon the spiritual dimension of their learning, think about the significance of what they're learning, recognise any challenges which arise and how they can be dealt with, reflect upon how this influences their own life and respect others who may feel differently to them.
+In addition to the core and foundation subjects, S.M.S.C. development is also promoted in other areas of the curriculum like PSHEE and Collective Worship.
+For example, groups of children planning and leading Collective Worship.
+S.M.S.C. is also closely linked to work on British Values.

 Plentiful opportunities are provided for children to develop the skills and attitudes that enable them to develop socially, morally, spiritually and culturally.
-In all lessons, children are encouraged to:
+In lessons, children are encouraged to:

-- Talk about personal experiences and feelings. - Express and clarify their own beliefs and ideas. - Speak about issues an appropriate way. - Share thoughts and feelings with other people.
+• Talk about personal experiences and feelings.

+- Express and clarify their own beliefs and ideas.

+- Speak about issues an appropriate way.

+- Share thoughts and feelings with other people.

 - Explore relationships with friends/family/others.

 - Show empathy towards the needs and behaviour of others.

 - Develop self-esteem.

+- Respond resiliently to challenges which arise.

 - Develop a sense of belonging.

 - Listen and talk to each other.

 - Learn an awareness of treating all as equals.

 - Agree and disagree.

 - Take turns and share equipment.

 - Work co-operatively and collaboratively.